luapower/website/www/md/faq.md

 and furthermore, modules and binary dependencies will be looked for in the installation directory first, effectively isolating the installation from other libraries or Lua installations that might be present in the host system.

-Another, more powerful way to get the files into a common directory is with [luapower-git], which keeps everything under source control at all times, making it easy to add and remove packages, stay up-to-date, make pull requests, and even make deployments.

 ## What platforms does it run on?